dariaag/ink_blob/README.md

 # Datasource Library

-This Rust library provides a way to interact with a remote API to fetch blockchain data, with support for rate limiting and concurrency control.
+This Rust library provides a way to interact with [Subsquid](docs.subsquid.io) datalake API to fetch blockchain data, with support for rate limiting and concurrency control.
 It includes tools to build complex queries and convert the data into a Polars DataFrame.
 The library is a work in progeress.
 Feel free to raise an issue or drop a line on Twitter if you have any problems or suggestions.

 ## Features